Residency Policy and Guidelines

-Educational costs at Delta College are shared by students, the taxpayers in the Delta College District, and the State of Michigan.
-Property taxes paid by residents of the Delta College District supplement student tuition and state aid for in-district status students; therefore, the tuition charged legal residents of the Delta College district is the lowest and students who are classified as out-of-state residents are charged the highest tuition.
-A student’s residency classification is established when admitted to Delta College and may only be changed as detailed under No. 4 below.
+Educational costs at Delta College are shared by the students, the tax payers in the Delta College District and the State of Michigan.
+Property taxes paid by residents of the Delta College District supplement student tuition and state aid for In-District Status students; therefore, the tuition charged legal residents of the Delta College District are the lowest and students classified as Out-of-State are charged the highest tuition.
+A student’s residency classification is established when admitted to Delta College and may only be changed as detailed under item four (4).

-- Residency Classifications: A person will pay course tuition according to one of the following classifications of legal residence:
+- Residency Classifications: A person will pay course tuition and fees according to one of the following classifications of legal residence:

-- Out-of-State Status: International students (including Au Pares) and all others not classified within a or b above
+- Out-of-State Status: International students (including Au Pares) and all others not classified within those above

-**A legal resident is one whose permanent, primary residence is where he or she intends to return whenever absent from college.
-A dormitory or apartment rented only for the period of time during college enrollment is not a permanent primary residence.
+A legal resident is one whose permanent, primary residence is where the student intends to return whenever absent from college.
+A dormitory is not considered a permanent primary residence.

-- In-District Criteria: For tuition purposes, an in-district student is an American citizen or permanent resident who can provide legal proof of residence within Bay, Midland, or Saginaw counties for at least three consecutive months immediately preceding the first day of the semester in which the person plans to enroll.
-There are no exceptions to the American citizenship or permanent immigrant status requirement.
-Exceptions to the three consecutive months are:
+- In-District Criteria: For tuition purposes, an In-District student is an American citizen or permanent resident who can provide legal proof of residence within Bay, Midland or Saginaw counties for at least three consecutive months immediately preceding the first day of the semester in which the person plans to enroll.
+Exceptions considered are:

 - The legal residence of a student under age 18 is that of the parent or legal guardian regardless of where the student may have been living for the previous three months.